enso-org/enso/docs/development/commit-messages.md

 Resolves #283
 ```

+> #### On GitHub
+>
+> When merging a PR on GitHub you are given _two_ boxes.
+The small, single-line
+> one is where the summary line goes.
+The larger box should contain the
+> remaining content.

 ### Summary Line

 The summary line is a short descriptor of the commit.
 It must meet the following
 requirements:

-1. It is written as an imperative "Create a new API for
+1. It is written as an imperative "Create a new API for foo", not "Creates a
-    $foo", not "Creates a new API for $foo".
+    new API for foo".
-2. It is less than 50 characters long.
+2. It is <= 50 characters long.
 3. It begins with a capital letter.
 4. It _does not_ end with a full stop (`.`).
 5. It should specify the commit type(s) from the list of
     [commit types](#commit-types) in square brackets (`[]`) at the start.
+6. It does not contain spurious capitalisation.
+It isn't a title (and so should
+    not be in title case), but is instead a summary.
+Capitalise proper nouns and
+    the first word, but that's it.

 For example: